Ivanxdigital/skypearls-dream-villa/docs/rag-chatbot-context-guide-for-AI.md

 ---

 *Generated for AI coding agents — include this doc in your prompt to enable high-context refactoring, debugging, or feature development.
-Last updated: December 2024 (WhatsApp Refactor + Calendly Integration).*
+Last updated: January 2025 (Streaming Chat Implementation + WhatsApp Refactor + Calendly Integration).*